COMP90082-2020-SM2-AA-Wombat/platform/README.md

 To do:

-Download notbeooks from notebooks repo and add to labs volume.
+Download notbeooks from notebooks repo and add to labs volume.\n Download mysql init script from db repo.\n
-Download mysql init script from db repo
+Create additional 'lab' user for lab connection to db.